nnaeyno/django-basics/README.md

 # Django Store Project

+## Current Status
+⚠️ This project is still under development.

+* More features are planned as well as frontend/htmls need major updates
+* Code refactoring and optimizations are yet to be completed - querying is bad, method names need to be updated (overall it's messy).
+* bonus requirements will be added after the deadline

 ## Project Overview

 This Django project is designed to manage products and their categories in an e-commerce-like setup. <br>